GModal/pd2jack/README.md

 ## Pd patches (examples and utilities)

-There are two folders included, each containing Pure Data patches:
+There are two folders with Pd patches included:

+ - pd
- - pd : Example patches for loading into pd2jack
+     - Example patches for loading into *pd2jack*.
+ - pd_util
- - pd_util : testing utilities for midi data
+     - Testing utilities for midi data (to run in a **Pure Data** install, for testing *pd2jack*).

 ## Detailed Info
 ### Audio ports